LEADERSHIP TRAINING

 LOI submissions will be accepted through December 31st, 2025

 Journal of Diversity in Higher Education publishes empirical research, literature reviews, and evaluations of promising practices and policies that support efforts to transform institutions, inspire colleagues, engage campus, governmental, and private sector leaders, and articulate culturally competent outcomes.
-Practice briefs are short-form scholarly articles that provide empirically-based recommendations for practitioners.
+Practice briefs are concise scholarly articles that offer empirically based recommendations for practitioners.
 The journal is also interested in work that explores issues related to teaching and learning, policy development and implementation, and leadership and organizational change in diverse learning environments.
-Multidisciplinary in scope, the journal publishes empirical work that supports efforts to transform institutions, inspire colleagues, engage campus, governmental, and private sector leaders, and articulate culturally competent outcomes.
+Multidisciplinary in scope, the journal publishes empirical work that supports efforts to transform institutions, inspires colleagues, engages campus, governmental, and private sector leaders, and articulates culturally competent outcomes. (no submission deadline)

 ROYAL SOCIETY OF CHEMISTRY LAB ON A CHIP